vman241308/face_detection_javascript/README.md

 Go ahead and test out the application.
 If you took pictures of yourself, once you stand in front of the webcam, the system will be able to identify you and to show your name (which also is the folder name) around your face.
 For more fun, you can also have the Flash image on your phone and place it in front of your computer webcam (where the application is running).
 The system will be able to identify and distinguish both you and the Flash.

-For any other face that it detects and that does not have a model, it will display an "unknow" label around them.
+For any other face that it detects and that does not have a model, it will display an "unknown" label around them.

 <br />